 Bastogne town has more to offer than just its war sights.
 One of the places that are well worth a quick visit is St. Peter Church (Eglise Saint-Pierre) right in the center of town.

 The origins of this beautiful church date to the 12th century.
-Many elements are a mix of various historic time periods, including Romanesque art and Gothic style.
+Many elements are a mix of various historical time periods, including Romanesque art and Gothic style.
 The church has been restored many times, in particular, after the Second World War when Bastogne was heavily bombed.

 The exterior of the church is nice to see, but take a minute to also step inside.
 The ceiling is truly impressive, as is the 18th-century pulpit.